IvyAnalisa/ECUtbildning-ASP.NET-Core-HighScorePlayerApp/README.md

 # ECUtbildning-ASP.NET-Core-Project
-# Here are two projects that I have done for this ASP.NET CORE
+# Here are two projects that I have done for this ASP.NET CORE course
 # Project 1: IVY GAME
-#Project 2: IVY MOVIES
+# Project 2: IVY MOVIES